Podcast: The education of Paul Goldschmidt

 Goldschmidt obviously sees the value of education, which is one of the reasons he’s partnered with University of Phoenix for a scholarship program to help people pursue their dreams of getting a degree.
 Whether it’s to finish college or start fresh, Goldschmidt and University of Phoenix are offering five full-tuition scholarships.

-On this week’s installment of the StewPod, the Yahoo Sports baseball podcast, Goldschmidt joined us to talk about his college journey, baseball players seeking college educations, plus such as his stolen-base prowess and why the D-backs are exceeding expectations.
+On this week’s installment of the StewPod, the Yahoo Sports baseball podcast, Goldschmidt joined us to talk about his college journey, baseball players seeking college educations, plus baseball topics such as his stolen-base prowess and why the D-backs are exceeding expectations.

 Elsewhere on the show, we’re examining a number of hot topics from around MLB:

-• Is MLB doing enough to prevent brawls like we saw between Bryce Harper and Paul Goldschmidt?
+• Is MLB doing enough to prevent brawls like we saw between Bryce Harper and Hunter Strickland?

 • Are brawls actually good for baseball?